ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 Attention!!!

-  A scanner in the default configuration takes about four and a half hours to complete; with each item added to the default configuration, the time doubles.
+  The scan takes about two and a half hours to complete at default settings.
+With each item added to the default settings, the time doubles.
 ***

 ## TCP Scanner: